geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-maps.md

 pygeoapi supports the OGC API - Maps draft specification, using [MapServer MapScript](https://www.mapserver.org/mapscript) and a WMS facade as core backends.

 In this section we'll be exposing a shapefile available at `/data/airport/airport.shp` location.
 This data can be consumed with various clients which can access OGC APIs - Maps.
 Here we can also pass style in *.sld* format.
-Which can be generated on [Geoserver](https://docs.geoserver.org/stable/en/user/styling/index.html), [QGIS](https://www.qgistutorials.com/en/docs/3/basic_vector_styling.html), etc.
+Which can be generated on [Geoserver](https://docs.geoserver.org/stable/en/user/styling/index.html), [QGIS](https://www.qgistutorials.com/en/docs/3/basic_vector_styling.html), etc. using `MapScript`.

 ```